tdw33/Dungeon-Java-Game/docs/2-full-documentation/Week_6.md

 - Change background colour
 - Enemy attack should have a refined animation: arrow projectiles that aim for the main character, and shows the character’s health decreases
 - Anti-gravity: can have sections of the map which allow the character to get to a higher position quickly
-- Pebble dialog box that gives players instructions
+- Pebble dialogue box that gives players instructions
 - Inventory screen is needed so that the players can see how many resources have been gathered
 - In-game buttons are needed to give access to the main menu and inventory